Entretien des hoyas

 History & origins

 Hoyas were introduced to the world of ornamental horticulture by Scotsman Robert Brown in the late 1800s.
-He named this plant genus after one of his very good friends, Thomas Hoy, who was also the gardener of the Duke of Northumberland.
+He named this genus of plants after a close friend of his, Thomas Hoy, who was also the gardener to the Duke of Northumberland.

 Natural environment

-Most hoyas come from tropical regions of Southeast Asia, the Pacific Islands as well as Australia.
-We also find certain species in more mountainous regions, therefore colder and higher in altitude.
-On the other hand, generally speaking, most hoyas like warm and humid climates.
+Most hoyas originate from tropical regions of Southeast Asia, the Pacific Islands, and Australia.
+Some species are also found in more mountainous regions, which are colder and higher in altitude.
+Generally speaking, however, most hoyas prefer warm, humid climates.

-Over time, some species have been so hybridized for various aesthetic attributes that they have lost characteristics that allowed them to survive in the wild.
-They need controlled conditions and do not like changes in their environment.
+Over time, some species have been so hybridized for various aesthetic attributes that they have lost characteristics that allow them to survive in the wild.
+They require controlled conditions and do not appreciate changes in their environment.

-In the wild, most hoyas are epiphytic plants.
-This means that they cling to the bark of trees or rock faces in order to climb and reach the light exposure they need.
+In nature, most hoyas are epiphytic plants.
+This means they cling to tree bark or rock faces to climb and reach the light exposure they need.

 How to recognize hoyas

 First of all, it is important to note that hoyas do not represent a family of plants, but rather a genus that belongs to the Apocynaceae family.
-To be more specific, hoyas belong to the subfamily Asclepiadaceae .
+To be more precise, hoyas belong to the Asclepiadaceae subfamily.

-Here are some criteria that allow them to be recognized:
+Here are some criteria that allow us to recognize them:

-- They have a sap which allows them to facilitate healing in the event of an injury;
+• They have a sap that helps them heal in the event of injury;

-We also notice differences in the fruit of Apocynaceae from that of other Asclepiadaceae .
+There are also differences in the fruit of Apocynaceae from that of other Asclepiadaceae .
 Their genetics also differ slightly.

 Leaves and stems

-The stems of hoyas contain a milky or clear sap (called "milkweed"), like most plants belonging to the Asclepiadaceae subfamily.
-The majority of hoyas produce leaves that emerge in pairs but there are a few exceptions, such as Hoya imbricata .
+Hoya stems contain a milky or clear sap (called "milkweed"), like most plants in the Asclepiadaceae subfamily.
+Most hoyas produce leaves that emerge in pairs, but there are a few exceptions, such as Hoya imbricata .
 The nodes found on the stems can produce adventitious roots as well as inflorescences.
-Hoyas also tend to have long stems, which seek to twist around to hold on, before producing their leaves.
+Hoyas also tend to grow long stems, which tend to curl around to hold on, before producing their leaves.

 Inflorescence

-Hoyas produce peduncles from which flowers emerge.
-These peduncles can flower repeatedly and will become longer with each flowering.
-Composed of 1 to 30 flowers, hoya inflorescences are also nicknamed “porcelain flowers” or “wax flowers” because of their unique appearance and texture.
+Hoyas produce flower stalks from which flowers emerge.
+These stalks can bloom multiple times and will grow longer with each bloom.
+Composed of 1 to 30 flowers, hoya inflorescences are also nicknamed "porcelain flowers" or "wax flowers" because of their unique appearance and texture.

-Maintenance & advice: understand the needs of each type of hoya
+Care & advice: understanding the needs of each type of hoya

-To understand and master the care of your hoyas, it is important to be able to differentiate between the various types of leaves and their adaptation.
-This is often an excellent indicator of their native environment as well as their specific maintenance needs.
+To understand and master the care of your hoyas, it is important to be able to differentiate between the various leaf types and their adaptations.
+This is often an excellent indicator of their native environment as well as their specific care needs.
 Some hoyas require more bright light while other species will prefer more subdued light.
-The smaller the leaves, the more light the plants will need and, vice versa, the larger the leaves, the more the plant will prefer soft light.
+The smaller the leaves, the more light the plants will need and, conversely, the larger the leaves, the more the plant will prefer soft light.

 Small leaves:

-Small-leaved hoyas generally need more sun since the smaller surface area of their leaves impacts their ability to absorb the light the plant needs.
+Small-leaved hoyas generally require more sun, as their smaller leaf surface area impacts their ability to absorb the light the plant needs.
 This type of hoya usually comes from sunnier locations.

 Example: Hoya lacunosa splash